MaxThom/mir/docs/Roadmap.md

   - [ ] Add env var for integration test if run

 - TwinManager, the digital twin manager

+- MirCLI, the Command Line Interface to easy interact with the system and with scripts

+  - [ ] Create a database seeding script for populating the db

 - MirTUI, the Terminal User Interface with bubble tea